[3 MIN READ]

 - Are more likely to take prescription medication that reduces their body's ability to regulate its temperature

-Luckily, this doesn’t mean you have to avoid summer activities and huddle in the air conditioning the entire season.
-Following a few precautions can help you keep your cool all summer long.
+Luckily, this doesn’t mean you have to avoid warm weather activities and huddle in the air conditioning.
+Following a few precautions can help you keep your cool when the heat rises.

 Types of heat-related illness